erickhouse/practice/README.md

 ### Helpful hints from the past

-- While loops are more flexible, If you aren't sure default to a while loop.
+- While loops are more flexible, If you aren't sure, default to a while loop.
 It may save time.
 Deleting your looping structure after it's been written is quite painful.
 - Focus on solving the problem before writing any code.
 Run through at least a couple of examples.
 It is nearly possible to mentally go back to the design phase once you have started coding.